For construction updates, please subscribe to the Airports News Flash.

 The main runway (18R-36L) and crosswind runway (6-24) were originally constructed by the Army in 1942, and the runway surfaces are well overdue for rehabilitation.

-Phases 2 thru 6 are expected to begin in spring 2019 and end early fall 2019.
+Phases 1 of 6 is completed and phases 2 through 6 are expected to begin in spring 2019 and end early fall 2019.
 Each phase will have different airfield impacts including closed runways and taxiways.
 Please monitor NOTAMS for airport impacts and this website for updated construction information.

 The Napa County Airport is the “Skyport to the Wine Country”.
 The Napa Valley, a world-class winegrowing region and home to renowned wineries, top-ranked restaurants, luxurious spas and pristine golf links, awaits.
 When you travel, for business or for pleasure, choose Napa County Airport, popularly called Napa Valley Airport, your Skyport to the Wine Country and the San Francisco Bay Area.